 frequently or systematically, a crime against humanity.

-Sombath Somphone is widely known for a lifetime of innovative work
+Sombath Somphone is widely known for a lifetime of innovative work and remarkable

 achievements in sustainable agriculture, community and alternative development, public

 participation, and youth education.
 He has received accolades from many sources, including

 the Ramon Magsaysay Award for Community Leadership in 2005.

 It is because of this recognition and respect that his disappearance has brought such a